Shetland Fling

 We decided to get haircuts!
-That’s how serious we were about moving to Shetland!
+That’s how serious we were about our trip to Shetland!

 — David J Whyte

 A haircut was a big deal in 1972!
-We’d been cultivating our luxurious, long locks for two or three years.
-But there was work to be had - along with adventure - so off we went to the barber's!
+We’d been cultivating our long locks for two or three years.
+But there was work to be had and an adventure - so off we went to the barber's!

-A Viking Longboat moored offshore, its occupants undoubtedly in The Queens Hotel Bar.
+A Viking Longboat moored off Lerwick Harbour, its occupants undoubtedly swilling pints in The Queens Hotel Bar.

 FALL GUYS

-Neil and I were the frontrunners or fall guys in this operation.
-Sailing overnight on the ‘St Claire’, we made landfall early the next morning in the main town of Lerwick and marched straight to the Employment Office.
-It wasn’t open yet so we sat on the doorstep in the early morning sunshine smoking rollie-ups and waiting for 9am to arrive.
+Sailing overnight on the ‘St Claire’, we made landfall in the main town of Lerwick and marched straight up to the Employment Office.
+It wasn’t open so we sat on the doorstep in the sunshine smoking rollie-ups and waiting for 9 am to arrive.
 By 9.20 am, we were gainfully employed!

-As it turned out, Shetlanders were glad to see us ‘Soothmoothers’ as they called us arriving to help with the ‘Numero Uno’ industry on these islands; fish processing!
-Oil had only just been discovered in the North Sea but it was going to be another year or two before it made any impact on these Northern Isles.
-Meanwhile, the herring season dovetailed neatly with student summer holidays in Scotland so we were to start at Young’s Seafood the following day!
+The Shetlanders were glad to see us ‘Soothmoothers’ as they called us arriving to help with the No. 1 industry in these parts; fish processing!
+Oil had only just been discovered in the North Sea but it was going to be another year or two before it made any impact on Shetland.
+Meanwhile, the herring season dovetailed neatly with student summer holidays down south so we were to start at Young’s Seafood factory the following day!

-We lived in the red building in the background for a spell… 20 smelly fish-packers sleeping in one huge room with one cooker and endless supplies of smoked herring.
-Life could not be better!
+We lived in the red building in the background for a spell, 20 smelly fish-packers sleeping in one huge room with only one cooker but endless supplies of smoked herring!

 GREMISTA

 In the afternoon sunshine, I foraged for comestibles while Neil set up the tent and built a campfire.
 I had the wild idea of making ‘seafood soup’ from the mussels and seaweed I’d gathered from the shore.
-Looking at the bubbling pot, we decided we’d be better off walking back into town for a pub dinner.
+Looking at the bubbling pot, we decided we’d go into town for a pub dinner.

 P&O